 I was vegetarian on and off many times in my life, starting at age 16 while traveling in Africa and seeing so many amazing animals there.
 Unfortunately I was never able to be completely vegetarian and gave up trying for most of my life.
 I think I’ve been able to eat vegan for this long due to my increased knowledge on the subject, the increased vegan food and supplements options available and the fact that being vegan as opposed to vegetarian eliminates the use and potential over use of dairy on a vegetarian diet.
 I feel the supplements I take now have been critical for me remaining vegan for the last 14+ months.

-I really enjoy meeting other vegans because I like to think that ethical vegans are the most sincerely compassionate humans on the planet.
+I enjoy meeting other vegans because I feel that ethical vegans are the most sincerely compassionate humans on the planet.
 I post pics of vegan food and recipes and other animal/human rights related things on instagram @fellowcreatures_

-Disclaimer: Unfortunately, I can’t yet claim to being absolutely 100% vegan because I did recently have to buy footwear for back and knee problems I was having that has leather accents and I did buy an inexpensive multi vitamin at Target with gelatin in the ingredients.
+Disclaimer: Unfortunately, I can’t yet claim to being absolutely 100% vegan because although I’m trying to eliminate leather and even faux leather from my wardrobe, I did recently have to buy footwear that has leather accents for back and knee problems I was having and I did buy an inexpensive multi vitamin at Target with gelatin in the ingredients.
 I don’t like to take too much iron or iodine (a personal preference due to thyroid issues) in my supplements and the vegan option with no iron or iodine cost at least 10x as much…..
 I do alternate the cheap multi from Target with the inexpensive vegan Deva multi-vitamin (which has iodine).
 I’ve been donating all my old leather clothing and accessories to thrift stores but then I did buy a couple of wool rugs at the thrift store without thinking about it.
-I’m keeping the wool rugs for now, but won’t be buying anymore.
+I’m keeping the wool rugs for now, but won’t be buying any more.